hikeventures/hikeventures.github.io/_posts/best/2017-01-02-best-backpacking-water-filters.markdown

 ## Our Interview with LifeStraw

-Here is our video where we interviewed LifeStraw and had a hands on experiene with the product.
+Here is our video where we (Konstantin) interviewed LifeStraw and had a hands on experiene with the product.

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/f58qpBLo_U4"></iframe>